 Seeds.
 If you plant seeds, you’ll need to plant three or more months before your last spring frost.
 I recommend this only if you’ve had some experience with onions.

 Sets.
 Onion sets are little “mini-onion” bulbs, but contrary to what you may think, these are not the ones to grow if you want large bulbs.
 Grow these instead if you want leafy green onion tops.

 Transplants.
 Transplants are bundles of onions you find in your garden center.
-These are what you want to plant for bulbs.
+These are what I plant.

 How to Plant Onions

 Plant onions about 6″ apart in all directions.
 For transplants, bury about an inch into the ground, until the leafy part protrudes from the soil.
 Bulbs should be planted just below soil level.

 You can plant in rows, in a square foot gardening method, or stick them around existing plants.
 I usually do a combination of all of them!

 In my experience, they have grown best in raised beds, but that’s because my native ground soil is heavy clay.

 I think success with growing onions will take time for you to try out different things — location of planting, timing of planting, etc. — to see what works best in your climate.